 Computer Science

-At Duquesne University, the Bachelor of Science in Computer Science program offers a comprehensive exploration into the world of computing.
-Throughout the program, you'll delve into a diverse range of subjects, from programming languages and algorithms to cybersecurity and artificial intelligence.
+At Duquesne University, the Bachelor of Science (B.S.) in Computer Science program offers a comprehensive degree in computing theory and applications of computer science.
+Throughout the program, you'll have opportunities to study different programming languages and take courses in machine learning, security, computer graphics and artificial intelligence, for example.
 With a strong emphasis on both theory and practical application, you'll develop the skills needed to design innovative software solutions and tackle complex computational problems.

-Duquesne's program goes beyond just technical knowledge, integrating courses in mathematics, ethics, and communication to provide you with a well-rounded education.
+Duquesne's program goes beyond just technical knowledge, integrating courses in mathematics, science, professional development, and communication to provide you with a well-rounded education.
 Small class sizes ensure personalized attention from expert faculty who are dedicated to your success.
 Additionally, the university's location in Pittsburgh, a hub for technology and innovation, offers ample opportunities for internships and networking with industry leaders.

 Request info APPLY NOW